-2. Roast in a 400º to 425º F oven for about 20 to 25 minutes, stirring once or twice, or until lightly browned.
-To vary this, add a cup or two of not-too-chunky baby carrots to make a colorful medley.
+2. Arrange on a parchment-lined roasting pan.
+Roast in a 400º to 425º F oven for about 20 to 25 minutes, stirring once or twice, or until lightly browned.
+To vary this: add a cup or two of not-too-chunky baby carrots to make a colorful medley.
 Season with salt and freshly ground pepper.

 Sesame oil roasted asparagus

 1. Trim about an inch off the bottoms of a good-sized bunch of medium-thick asparagus spears; scrape the bottom halves of the spears if the skin looks thick.

 2. Arrange on a parchment-lined roasting pan.
 Drizzle with a tablespoon or so of dark sesame oil.

 3. Roast in a preheated 400º to 425º F oven oven until tender and lightly browned, stirring occasionally, about 15 to 20 minutes.
 Once out of the oven, arrange on a serving platter.
 Season gently with salt and pepper and sprinkle with sesame seeds, if you’d like.

 1. Scrub a few medium golden potatoes and cut into 1/4 inch-thick slices, thick wedges, or bite-sized chunks.
 Or, use or some small new potatoes, cut in half.
 Either way, toss with a little olive oil in a mixing bowl, just enough to coat lightly.